Q-hackathon/ACEAlternatives_Q-Hack2025/README.md

 #### Deliverables

-- A working prototype or MVP demonstrating the core idea.
+- Source code (GitHub), documentation (with a pitch/presentation/demo video) and UI showcase.
-- A concise presentation or demo video explaining the solution and its value.
+  - The final result should be working prototype or MVP demonstrating the core idea.
-- Source code (GitHub), documentation (with a pitch/presentation), and UI showcase.
+  - The presentation or demo video should explain the solution and its value.

 #### Feasibility